jeffreycwitt/hn202/docs/courtly-love.md

 She writes:

-> While the Byzantine government was becoming more like the West — with emperors giving away land grants and dynatoi creating regional dynasties — some Wester polities were starting to look more Byzantine; more impersonal and bureaucratic.
+> While the Byzantine government was becoming more like the West — with emperors giving away land grants and dynatoi creating regional dynasties — some Western polities were starting to look more Byzantine; more impersonal and bureaucratic.
 They entered a new phase of self-definition, codification, and institutionalization.
 (SHMA, 5th edition, p.
 214)

 <div class="discussion" markdown="1">